firozkhan18/technologies-notes/java/java-basic-exercises-001-Basic-1.md

 }
 ```

-### 124. Write a Java program to find the index of a value in a sorted array.
-If the value does not find return the index where it would be if it were inserted in order.
+</details><details><summary><b> 124.
+Write a Java program to find the index of a value in a sorted array.
+If the value does not find return the index where it would be if it were inserted in order.</b></summary>
 Example:
 [1, 2, 4, 5, 6] 5(target) -> 3(index)
 [1, 2, 4, 5, 6] 0(target) -> 0(index)